KDNA: Response to INS raids

 The people that work at Radio KDNA were involved with warnings about Immigration and Naturalization Service (INS) raids in the community.
 When they learned that INS would be in the Yakima Valley, the staff created a subtle yet extremely effective way of alerting the farm workers and their families about the incoming raids.
 The staff, to warn the workers, would play a song about La migra, focused primarily in the area that was said to be soon raided.
 The town's folk understood the hidden message and did what they could to avoid INS.
 Yakima valley had become home to a massive community of migrant farm worker, fourth in the US, with some 60,000 Spanish speakers that made up about 30 percent of the population, specifically during harvest season.

 Former usage

 KDNA was the call-letters of a listener-supported, early community radio station in St. Louis, Missouri at 102.5 MHz from 1968 to 1973.
-That frequency in that locale is now occupied by CBS-owned KEZK, while the programming descendant of the earlier KDNA is KDHX at 88.1 MHz.
+That frequency in that locale is now occupied by CBS-owned KEZK, while the programming descendant of the earlier KDNA was KDHX at 88.1 MHz.